personium/legacy-api-references/api/en/507_Import_Cell.md

 * Always handles Content-Type in the request header as application/json
 * Only accepts the request body in the json format
-* Even if processing fails in the middle, rollback is not performed<br>* It is recommended that you export the Cell once before importing the Cell.
+* Even if processing fails in the middle, rollback is not performed
+\* It is recommended that you export the Cell once before importing the Cell.
-- When importing to a different Unit, the account password will be different value<br>* Need to reset account password with [Account Update](215_Update_Account.md).
+- When importing to a different Unit, the account password will be different value
+\* Need to reset account password with [Account Update](215_Update_Account.md).
 - Currently the following import from a snapshot operations are allowed
     1. Import onto the original Cell where the snapshot is exported.
- 2. Import onto a different Cell (same or different Unit) only when the original Cell no longer exists.
+    1. Import onto a different Cell (same or different Unit) only when the original Cell no longer exists.

 ## Request